 Involving the whole school

-- hold a school-wide election campaign for pupil representatives on the Eco-Schools Committee
+- hold a school-wide election campaign for student representatives on the Eco-Schools Committee

-- dedicate school assemblies during which prospective pupil representatives can explain to the rest of the school why they are contesting the elections
+- dedicate school assemblies during which prospective student representatives can explain to the rest of the school why they are contesting the elections

 - publishing information gathered during the environmental review on the Eco-Schools notice board.
 The whole school can be kept updated regularly about the progress being made in addressing the targets set